QuiltServerTools/Ledger/README.md

 `/lg page <index>`

-When viewing results, you can use this command to quickly skip to a certain page
+When viewing results, you can use this command to quickly skip to a certain page.

 ### Permissions

-All Ledger commands support the Luckperms API
+All Ledger commands support the LuckPerms API

-The permission nodes are `ledger.<command>`
+The permission nodes are formatted as: `ledger.<command>`

-All ledger command have fallback on permission level 3 should you not wish to have a permissions mod installed
+All Ledger commands have fallback on permission level 3 should you not wish to have a permissions mod installed.

 ### Contribute

-Ledger is written in kotlin, and therefore all contributions should be in kotlin where possible.
-The sole exception to this is mixins, which must be written in java
+Ledger is written in Kotlin, and therefore all contributions should be in Kotlin where possible.
+The exceptions to this are mixins, which must be written in Java.